 - Pixel 2

 How good is Verizon performance?

 How does Verizon stack up against the competition when it comes to coverage and speed?
-Very well.
+Two words: very well.

 Pretty much anywhere you look, Verizon reigns supreme when it comes to coverage.
 This is something it’s proud of, and rightly so.
 Verizon loves to show off RootMetrics rankings in particular—and other studies have ranked it well too.1, 2